MaterializeInc/materialize/doc/user/content/manage/dbt/_index.md

 #### Views

-dbt models are materialized as `views` by default.
-So, to create a [view](/sql/create-view) in Materialize, you can provide the SQL statement in the model (and skip the `materialized` configuration parameter).
-For example:
+dbt models are materialized as `views` by default, so to create a [view](/sql/create-view) in Materialize you can simply provide the SQL statement in the model (and skip the `materialized` configuration parameter).

 **Filename:** models/view_a.sql
 ```mzsql